MyHwu9508/PlayVFreeroam/README.md

 1. Clone this repo to your local pc

-2. Database setup
+2. Database setup:
    For a smooth experience we suggest installing and using [PostgreSQL](https://www.postgresql.org/download/) for the database.
 Since we used typeorm you can also use any other database tool, that works with typeorm.
 To change the database type change the 'type' value in src/playv/server/systems/db/TypeORM.ts .
+Also when changing the database type you need to change some types for the database entities, otherwise the server start will fail.

-3. alt:V setup
+3. alt:V setup:
    Download the release server version of alt:V and paste it into the root folder of the cloned git repo

-4. Node Modules
+4. Node Modules:
    Make sure you have the latest [Node.js](https://nodejs.org/en) version installed on your machine, then navigate into the cloned repo and run `npm i`.
 Also navigate to the CEF folder and also run `npm i`.

-5. Server Config
+5. Server Config:
    Open the server.toml file and edit the database config matching your database credentials.
 If you consider using the server public make sure you create a Discord Bot and add the matching token to the server.toml

 ## Starting the server

 Open a terminal and run in the root folder of the project the command `npm run dev`.

-Then open another terminal and run `npm run dev:ui` to start the UI.
+When using ```debug = true``` in the client config run `npm run dev:ui` to start the UI.
+If you don't use the debug mode, please build the UI once by using the `npm run build:ui` once.

 Start your alt:V client on release branch and direct connect to localhost:7788